 The best B2B salespeople are always on the lookout for ways to improve.
 Companies should take the time to provide their sales reps with concrete training on their products and services, as well as sales practices they have found to be particularly successful.
 If a company seems like it isn’t offering its sales team proper training, it might not be the company for you.
 When interviewing, ask what training opportunities are available, and find out specifics.
 Some companies offer in-house professional development opportunities while others sponsor outside training.

-3. Lack of necessary tools to do the job
+3. Lack of necessary sales tools to do the job

 4. High sales employee and customer turnover